slackapi/bolt-js/docs/_future/create_new_app.md

 First, make sure you're in the project directory in your command line: `cd my-app`

 Then, run the following command to create a trigger using the `triggers/link-shortcut.json` configuration file.
-This file was brought into your project from the Bolt JS Request Time Off template and is used to initialize your trigger:
+This file was brought into your project from the Bolt for JavaScript Request Time Off template and is used to initialize your trigger:
 ```
 slack triggers create --trigger-def "triggers/link-shortcut.json"
 ```